 Being a member provides you with experience of reviewing grant applications which can boost your CV and our reviewers are likely to have their profile raised via our website, the Bulletin and at our Annual Meeting.

 Applications are reviewed twice a year – generally during March and October.
 The length and number of applications each Review College member is assigned varies according to the scheme; we aim to distribute the workload equally.

-You can opt to end your membership at any time by emailing Amy, our Grants and Events Officer.
+You can opt to end your membership at any time by emailing Siri, our Grants and Events Officer.
 Membership is reviewed on a regular basis and we will assume you are no longer able to help if you do not respond to requests on more than one occasion.